Creating & Customizing Contribution Forms

 After you’ve customized and started using your default contribution form, you can create additional forms.
-To create a new contribution form, click the “Create form” button at the top of the Dashboard menu.
+To create a new contribution form, click the “Create form” button at the top of the Dashboard toolbar.

 You can now begin customizing your form.
 If you want to sell and track tickets for an event, click “Event form.”
 If you’re selling merchandise, click “Merchandise form.”
 Click “Contribution form” to continue with a regular contribution page.

 The form title is the default title that donors see on the form.
 You can always change this text in the form editor under “Title, ask, and URL.”
 For example, on the contribution form below, the title is “Join the small-dollar donor movement!”

 In the “web address” box, type a simple but memorable word related to the content of the form.
 This word will complete the unique web address for your form, which donors will see in the URL.

 The word you put in this box will also be the name of the contribution form in your Dashboard.